Limits

 limits 19

-Quotient law is almost similar to the product law, but instead of multiplication, we are now dealing with division.
+Quotient law is similar to product law, but we now deal with division instead of multiplication.
 Through this law, we can rewrite the limit of a quotient as the quotient of the limits.

 Sample Problem: Evaluate